awsdocs/aws-storagegateway-user-guide/doc_source/backup_netbackup-vtl.md

-# Testing Your Setup by Using Symantec NetBackup Version 7\.x<a name="backup_netbackup-vtl"></a>
+# Testing Your Setup by Using Veritas NetBackup Version 7\.x<a name="backup_netbackup-vtl"></a>

-You can back up your data to virtual tapes, archive the tapes, and manage your virtual tape library \(VTL\) devices by using Symantec NetBackup version 7\.x\.
+You can back up your data to virtual tapes, archive the tapes, and manage your virtual tape library \(VTL\) devices by using Veritas NetBackup version 7\.x\.
 In this topic, you can find basic documentation on how to configure the NetBackup application for a tape gateway and perform a backup and restore operation\.
 For detailed information about how to use NetBackup, see the [Veritas Services and Operations Readiness Tools \(SORT\)](https://sort.veritas.com/documents) on the Veritas website\.
-For Symantec support information on hardware compatibility, see the [NetBackup 7\.0 \- 7\.6\.x Hardware Compatibility List](https://www.veritas.com/support/en_US/article.000040791) on the Veritas website\.
+For Veritas support information on hardware compatibility, see the [NetBackup 7\.0 \- 7\.6\.x Hardware Compatibility List](https://www.veritas.com/support/en_US/article.000040791) on the Veritas website\.

 For more information about compatible backup applications, see [Supported Third\-Party Backup Applications for a Tape Gateway](Requirements.md#requirements-backup-sw-for-vtl)\.